 1. Are the UK Visa application centres in India open?

 Students in India can start applying for a UK study visa now that UK visa application centres have reopened in many cities including Delhi.
 The UK Government and the UK visas and Immigrations Office have resumed operations for student visas and applications can be submitted through VFS in India.
-Find out if you can submit a UK visa application from your city with our experienced visa officers.

 2. What is the visa processing time at present?